 - better public services and governance

 - local art and culture

-The Swiss Cooperation Strategy South Caucasus 2017–2020 (Armenia, Azerbaijan, Georgia) focuses on economic development, peacebuilding, democracy, the rule of law and human rights.
+The Swiss Cooperation Strategy for South Caucasus 2017–20 (Armenia, Azerbaijan, Georgia) focuses on economic development, good governance and the rule of law as well as peacebuilding.
 The total budget for the strategy covering the three countries amounts to approximately CHF 75 million.